GianpaoloPascasi/flyers/README.md

 You can now reach the site at localhost:8080 and the api at localhost:8080/api.

 Implemented features:
-- express buil-in webserver;
+- express built-in webserver;
-(frontend works well only on mobile)
+- (frontend works well only on mobile)
 - react-bootstrap;
 - swipe menu;
 - list lazy loading;